Gradient-Leaks: Understanding and Controlling Deanonymization in Federated Learning

+In this section, we focus on how \textit{types} of adversary's prior knowledge (\S \ref{sec:threat_priordist}) influences effectiveness of deanonymization.
+Consequently, we address a range of scenarios, such as when the adversary has similar (\texttt{random}) or historical prior data (\texttt{chrono}) of the targeted users to perform deanonymization.
+We also evaluate the novel challenge where the prior data is from a different modality (\texttt{cross-modal}).

+\myparagraph{Leveraging \texttt{random} and \texttt{chrono} prior to deanonymize} We present key results of the re-identification attack model `MLP' (\S \ref{sec:threat_attacks}): $f^{\text{re-id}}: \Delta \vecw_{\text{anon}}^t \rightarrow u$ (in a closed-world setting) in Table \ref{tab:eval_identification_closed}.
+In addition, as baseline attack methods, we also demonstrate performances of `SVM' (a linear support vector machine) and `kNN' (a $k$-nearest neighour classifier using $k$=10).

-\myparagraph{Re-identification Attack} The adversary's goal is to re-identify the user using the attack model $f^{\text{re-id}}: \Delta \vecw_{\text{ukn}}^t \rightarrow u$.
-From results in Table \ref{tab:eval_identification_closed}, we observe: \begin{enumerate*}[label=(\roman*)] \item All deanonymization attacks greatly outperform chance-level performances, with as much as 175$\times$ boost for MLP on the OpenImages dataset under the \texttt{random} prior, highlighting the effectiveness of the proposed deanonymization attack; \item Even the most simple K-NN attack is reasonably effective and already presents a significant threat (150$\times$ over random chance on OpenImages, \texttt{random} prior); \item MLP is highly effective across all datasets and splits (175$\times$ over random chance on OpenImages, \texttt{random} prior); \item Although the absolute AP scores are lower for the more challenging and larger OpenImages dataset (53.7\% AP on \texttt{random} prior), the increase over chance level performance is significantly higher (48$\times$ on PIPA vs. 175$\times$ on OpenImages under the same \texttt{random} prior); \item The attack is highly effective (19-106$\times$) even on \texttt{chrono} priors, where the adversary uses historical prior information to deanonymize users. \end{enumerate*}
+From the results presented in Table \ref{tab:eval_identification_closed}, we observe: \begin{enumerate*}[label=(\roman*)] \item All deanonymization attacks greatly outperform chance-level performances, with as much as 175$\times$ boost for MLP on the OpenImages dataset under the \texttt{random} prior, highlighting the effectiveness of the proposed deanonymization attack; \item Even the most simple K-NN attack is reasonably effective and already presents a significant threat (150$\times$ over random chance on OpenImages, \texttt{random} prior); \item MLP is highly effective across all datasets and splits (175$\times$ over random chance on OpenImages, \texttt{random} prior); \item Although the absolute AP scores are lower for the more challenging and larger OpenImages dataset (53.7\% AP on \texttt{random} prior), the increase over chance level performance is significantly higher (48$\times$ on PIPA vs. 175$\times$ on OpenImages under the same \texttt{random} prior); \item The attack is effective (19-106$\times$) even on \texttt{chrono} priors, where the adversary uses historical prior information to deanonymize users. \end{enumerate*}